VitaliRj/OBD2-SocktCAN-Interface/README.md

 https://www.mathworks.com/help/supportpkg/raspberrypiio/index.html

+#### Expand Filesystem:
-To have enough disk space on the SD-Card of your Raspi, the file system has to be expanded:
+Purpose: having enough disk space on the SD-Card of your Raspi, the file system has to be expanded:

 In the Command Shell type: